la2050/archive/_projects/2015/living-advantage-connecting-foster-youth-in-la-to-a-sustainable-future-identity-equals-opportunity.md

   have had since being in the foster care system.
 The budget below will show the additional expenses that keep our foster youth and former foster youth engaged, out of trouble and motivated.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Using a collaborative approach we have several streams of funding to meet the matching requirements.
-Our strong partnership with USC allows us to leverage countless resources, services and monetary support from different departments.
-  We will also introduce this opportunity to previous LA, Inc. unrestricted funders such as Weingart Foundation, California Community Foundation, Boeing Foundation, CarMax Foundation, Southern CA Gas, and Verizon Foundation.
-The issue with our prior unrestricted funders is that they base how much they fund us from our last year’s budget amounts.
-After we re-organized from a brick and mortar service provider to a virtual provider our budget decreased tremendously.
-We do not receive enough money to implement our technology platform.
-All other funding’s are for educational and employment services.
-We are currently submitting a proposal to Annenberg Foundation and will include the LA2050 opportunity.
-Also, we are finalizing another contract with LAUSD.
-  We can negotiate with them on how to leverage LA2050 requirements with the population we are servicing.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Please note that this is a percentage of the cost to build capacity to reach 1,000 foster youth.
-Of course depending on the streams of funding percentages this will vary.
-We will pay wages directly for foster youth to help us on the LA2050 Campaign.

-    Management Wages   35,092.32
-    Advertising    3,538.07
-    Accounting Services  1,464.92
-    Fund Development  4,220.00
-    Employee Benefits  1,994.02
-    Equipment Purchase  1,500.00
-    Insurance - Liability  3,289.25
-    Meals   4,538.72
-    Office Expenses  6558.96
-    Utilities  2,749.98
-    Lease  5,777.16
-    Staff Training  2,540.00
-    Telecommunications  3,156.69
-    Transportation  5,500.00
-    Youth Wages 14,159.39
-    Taxes - Payroll    1,498.17
-    Website Expense 2,422.35
-   Total $100,000.00
 How do you plan to scale the success of your proposal?: |- By tracking progress against our goals…
    The increase in how many foster youth we serve, meeting goal of 1,000 youth unduplicated in one year